Recipe for Success: Assessment for a Natural Food Distributor

 Focus on the Main Course First

 Through this self-serve portal, natural food store owners would be able to research, purchase, and track products they ordered, on any device.
 The goal was to take the complex food distribution network and make it simple and intuitive for the user with a simple search function, seamless checkout, and the ability to view invoices, order history, and credits.
-Furthermore, as they built the order management system, the SPR/distributor team would also be compiling a design system that could be used on all future projects – a culmination of guidelines, patterns, and reusable components that would ensure all the distributor's products would be built in a consistent and holistic way.
+Furthermore, as they built the order management system, the SPR/distributor team also recommended compiling a design system that could be used on all future projects – a culmination of guidelines, patterns, and reusable components that would ensure all the distributor's products would be built in a consistent and holistic way.

 Teach UX Culture While Building UX Strategy and Design